samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 ![Verbosa Theme Demo post ](/assets/img/uploads/verbosa.png "Verbosa Theme")

-Verbosa is a highly customisable free theme.
+Verbosa is a highly customizable free theme.
 It's easy to learn, pretty to look at and simply, one of the best of all time.

 **[Olsen Light](https://wordpress.org/themes/olsen-light/)**